mailpile/python-passcrow/docs/FAQ.md

 Ephemeral Recovery Packs are compressed before encryption.

-Ephemeral Recovery Keys and the IDs identifying the packs on the servers are derived from a single 96-bit key, using Scrypt and different salts.
+Ephemeral Recovery Keys and the IDs identifying the packs on the servers are derived from a single approximately 96-bit key, using Scrypt and different salts.
+The random distribution may be biased, due to code which avoids bit sequences which may "look the same" when base64-encoded, such as O and 0, or I and l.
+This needs a review.

 The implementations used are those provided by the Python cryptography project, and code copy-pasted from Wikipedia's page about Shamir's Secret